adoptium/temurin-build/SmokeTesting.md

 # General steps to follow for producing Smoke Tests

 These are the general steps to execute the Smoke Tests found in[/test/functional/buildAndPackage](https://github.com/adoptium/temurin-build/tree/master/test/functional/buildAndPackage) on your local machine.
-They are run using the same mechanisms as the AQA test suite, with the TestcKitGen ([TKG](https://github.com/adoptium/TKG)) harness that provides a standardized way to deal with these tests under automation.
+They are run using the same mechanisms as the AQA test suite, with the TestKitGen ([TKG](https://github.com/adoptium/TKG)) harness that provides a standardized way to deal with these tests under automation.

 1. Ensure test machine is set up with test [prereqs](https://github.com/adoptium/aqa-tests/blob/master/doc/Prerequisites.md)
 1. Build or download/unpack the SDK you want to test to /someLocation